codeegoh/decodetomorrow/README.md

 The customizable suggested itinerary easily records your adventure plan such as booking options to airport, seaport, road and railways transportations; hotels; restaurants; and fun things to do.

-The gamified location-based marketing tool built-in the app, such as getting 'Rainy Season' and 'Hot Summer' deals, discounts and promos; and earning points and gifts together with your families and friends will really make your travel experience in the Philippines more fun and exciting.
+The gamified location-based marketing tool built-in the app, such as getting 'Rainy Season' and 'Hot Summer' deals, discounts and promos; and earning points and gifts together with your families and friends will really make your travel experience in the Philippines more fun, engaging and exciting.

 Make travel blogging and/or vlogging a pleasure.
 Again, you can earn points and gifts when you share your travel plans and experiences to the communities and social media.